Skip to main content

 • POD beneficiary accounts: beneficiaries submit the Adult Beneficiary Request to Claim Funds form (Form 342), Minor Beneficiary form (Form 341), or Organization Beneficiary form (Form 343)

-• Estate accounts: personal representative provides Letters Testamentary or Letters of Administration and completes the Claim Funds of Deceased Account Holder form (Form 6993)
+• Estate accounts: personal representative provides Letters Testamentary or Letters of Administration, completes the Claim Funds of Deceased Member form (Form 6993), and may open an estate account using the Request to Open an Estate Account (BECU form 1538)

 • Small estates: complete the Small Estate Settlement by Affidavit form (Form 2097)